 One of the hardest to diagnose sesame plant diseases is bacterial leaf spot.
 It looks like many fungal leaf spots.
 The two bacteria that cause the disease overwinter in soil in plant debris.
 Their symptoms start out as small brown lesions with yellow edges or irregular, reddish brown spots, dependent upon which bacteria is introduced.

-The bacteria get onto plants through wind and rain splash.
+The bacteria gets onto plants through wind and rain splash.
 Proper plant spacing and enhanced drainage minimize the risk of transmission.
-Cleaning the field of all old plant material and practicing a 3-year cycle of rotation will also help prevent the diseases.
+Cleaning the field of all old plant material and practicing a three year cycle of rotation will also help prevent the diseases.

 Other Problems with Sesame